Doctors (2000 TV series): Production

+Series overview

 Creation and time slot

-Doctors is produced by BBC Birmingham and is screened on BBC One.
+Doctors was produced by BBC Birmingham and was screened on BBC One.
 It was created by Chris Murray, with Mal Young as the original executive producer.
 Musician Paul Hemmings was hired to compose the theme music for the opening and closing titles.
 When the series premiered, Jane Lush, the BBC's head of daytime programming, felt that commissioning Doctors was an ambitious move.
 She thought that the series offered something new and that viewers would not realise they would want a series like Doctors until they had seen it.
-Lush noted that despite its serial element, the premise of the programme meant that people could "dip in and out" since the core cast would stay the same and the episodes would be self-contained.
-Young echoed Lush's comments and said that he had wanted to create a daytime drama series long before his involvement with Doctors.
-Young felt that the previously unfilled daytime slot would be good for the series due to there being an increase of remote workers in 2000.
+Lush noted that despite its serial element, the premise of the programme meant that people could "dip in and out" since the core cast would stay the same and the episodes would be self-contained with a "story of the day".
+Young echoed Lush's comments and had wanted to create a daytime drama series long before his involvement with Doctors.
+Young felt that the previously unfilled daytime slot would be good due to there being an increase of remote workers in 2000.
 Doctors was originally shown at 12:30 pm as a lead-in to BBC News at One.
-For a brief trial period in mid-2000, certain episodes from the first series were shown on Fridays at 7:00 pm, but due to rival soap Emmerdale being transmitted at the same time, Doctors suffered from low ratings, and was instead trialled in a 2:10 pm time slot.
-The series later moved into its current timeslot of 1:45 pm in 2008.
+For a brief trial period in mid-2000, certain episodes from the first series were shown on Fridays at 7:00 pm, but due to rival soap Emmerdale being transmitted at the same time, they suffered from low ratings, and were instead trialled in a 2:10 pm time slot.
+The series later moved into a 1:45 pm timeslot in 2008.
+In its final year of transmission, the timeslot was changed to 2:00 pm.
 Cast member Diane Keen opined that Doctors should be broadcast in a primetime slot, but Liam Keelan, controller of BBC Daytime schedules, commented: "its true home will always be as a hugely appreciated early afternoon drama".